DEFRA/ffc-ahwr-automated-tests/README.md

 ```

+## 🧪 Test Reports

+At the end of the test run, an Allure html report will be generated summarizing all test results including passed, failed, and skipped tests (if any).
+The report will be available in the `allure-report` folder in the project root directory.

 ## 🙈 Gotchas

 - We use the -auto queues that have been created in the SND2 environment.
 When the tests run in the pipeline, they will use the -pipe queues.
 This